nmaia-zz/MundiPagg-BackEnd-Challenge/README.md

 * [MongoDB](https://www.mongodb.com/) (a NoSQL Database);
 * [ElasticSearch](https://www.elastic.co/) (a data search engine).

-I hope this code can be helpful to you, as it is for me. :metal:
+I hope this code can be useful to you, as it is for me. :metal:

 Let's code! :trollface: